 It doesn't matter what age you are or what your ability level is to swim in this League.
 The League has 7 age groups from 8 and under to 30 and over.
 We have added a high school / college division for 2022.
 There are 136 events per meet to ensure that everyone has a chance to swim in what they enjoy.
 Just last season we added Mixed Relays, which have been very well accepted.
 Our goal for these added things is to not add time to the meets length, that will be a work in progress.
 We have quite a few swimmers in the two oldest age groups, mostly parents, all are in it for the fun and exercise, yet it tends to be fairly competitive, but they have a good time doing it and the kids love seeing the adults swim!

 Even though this league is fun and a learning experience for many young swimmers we still judge the strokes and disqualify (DQ) improper strokes with a hard line in each and every age group..
 Stroke Judges are trained and provided at every meet.
-If an 8 & Under swimmer receives a DQ for an event they swam, they receive a rainbow colored “OOPS” ribbon.
+These are people from within the League, parents and such that volunteer to do this tough job so as to help insure a fair atmosphere.
+If an 8 & Under swimmer receives a DQ for an event they swam at a Regular Season Meet, they receive a rainbow colored “OOPS” ribbon.
 One of our main goals is fairness and the first step in that is making sure all are swimming properly and fairly.
-This league is based on everyone that wants to, regardless of experience, ability, or age, to be a part of and feel like a part of this.
+This league is set up so that anyone that wants to be a part of it, can be, regardless of experience, ability, or age.